 For example, while in the US, it can be difficult to find a Mandarin-Portuguese interpreter — but it is much easier to find a Mandarin-English interpreter and an English-Portuguese interpreter.
 As such, the two interpreters form a sort of “relay” team.

 How does relay interpreting work in practice?

-Imagine that a hypothetical technology company – Techcorp – is holding a conference.
+Imagine that a hypothetical technology company – Techcorp – is holding a multilingual conference that requires interpreting.
 The working languages at the conference are Mandarin, English and Portuguese.